Kindermusik

 Register Online

-Fall 2023 Classes Top
+Fall 2025 Classes Top

 Level 1 (12-24 months with parent/caregiver)

-Get ready to sing, play, and move with your little one in this high-energy music class designed for very young children.
-This 45-minute class focuses on your child’s beginning movement, helping to build the muscles your young toddler needs to walk, run, and climb; and on vocal development, helping to nurture your child’s speaking and singing voice.
+Get ready to sing, play, and move with your little one in this music class designed to be just right for very young children.
+This 45-minute class focuses on your child’s beginning movement, helping to build the muscles they need to walk, run, and climb; and on vocal development, helping to nurture your child’s speaking and singing voice.
 With a mix of both parent-child joint activities and child-focused activities, you’ll be able to join in on all the singing and dancing while also getting the chance to observe how your young toddler learns on his or her own.
-Experience singing, swaying, laughing, and playing, along with early-childhood vocal play and language development, together time, music and movement activities!
+Each semester includes digital materials that contain all the songs and stories used in class, plus fun activities to keep the learning happening all week.
+You'll also receive instruments and books to begin building your child's collections.
+A parent or caregiver is required to attend all classes.

 Themes: Big Red Barn, Playtime, Yum